MS in Sustainability Management

 What You'll Learn

 The MS in sustainability management consists of 30 credit hours.
-The curriculum is divided into 15 credit hours of required courses and 3 credit hours of electives.
+The curriculum is divided into 15 credit hours of core curriculum courses and 15 credit hours of electives.

 The highlight of our program is our international capstone project in applied sustainability management.
 Together with your classmates, you'll travel internationally to learn about best practices in sustainability across different industries and cultures.